Daniel-Chin/personal-website/public/documentation/real-time_auto_tune/src.md

 This was the final project for Intro to Computer Music @ NYU Shanghai, supervised by Gus Xia.
 Collaborators: Evan Ma, Saili Yao.

 During that semester, however, we could not assail the real-time pitch detection part.
-I picked this project back up after doing the real-time pitch detection project (https://github.com/Daniel-Chin/Real-time-Benchmarking-of-Pitch-Estimators).
+I picked this project back up after doing the [real-time pitch detection project](https://github.com/Daniel-Chin/Real-time-Benchmarking-of-Pitch-Estimators).

 I modified the YIN code in Librosa to make it frame-based and real-time.